Erika Lancaster- Artist + Online Art Teacher

 My Inktober Supplies

-I knew since before starting the challenge, that I wanted to make a careful selection of supplies and stick with them throughout the entire month.
+I knew I wanted to make a careful selection of supplies and stick with them throughout the entire month.
 This way, I would be able to come up with solid opinions about them.

 1. Leuchtturm1917 Sketchbook